 The metrics that begin with

-cluster are the primary metrics to check for cluster-specific issues and not just individual Stardog issues for nodes in the cluster (a topic beyond the scope of this cluster troubleshooting guide, please see the Stardog documentation for further discussion of the other metrics):
+cluster are the primary metrics to check for cluster-specific issues and not just Stardog issues for individual nodes.
+(The latter is a topic beyond the scope of this cluster troubleshooting guide.
+Please see Server Monitoring for further discussion of the other metrics):

 cluster.fullsync.attempts: 1 cluster.fullsync.failures: 0 cluster.fullsync.lastFailed.timestamp: 0 cluster.fullsync.lastSuccessful.timestamp: 1,619,637,875,761 cluster.fullsync.success.count: 1 cluster.sync.attempt.count: 1 cluster.sync.check.count : 1 cluster.sync.failure.count: 0 cluster.sync.lastFailed.timestamp: 0 cluster.sync.lastSuccessful.timestamp: 0 cluster.sync.running : 0 cluster.sync.success.count: 1

-This can provide a good overview if a node has been dropping and having to rejoin the cluster which can be a sign of trouble and may merit further investigation.
+This can provide a good overview if a node has been dropping and rejoining the cluster, which can be a sign of trouble and may merit further investigation.

 One common problem with nodes in the cluster can be related to resource usage.
 For example, because all nodes in the cluster have a copy of the data, any node can service a query.
-While we work hard to prevent queries from causing issues, it’s possible for a node to run a bad query which utilizes too many resources, causing the node to cease function properly, e.g., by losing its connection to ZooKeeper and dropping from the cluster.
-In this case the node may require manual intervention and have to be cleaned up, recovered, or replaced and then rejoin the cluster.
-If a Stardog node is experiencing memory pressure (from Stardog or other processes on the node) you will typically see memory warnings in its log once the free memory on the node drops below 10%:
+While we work hard to prevent queries from causing issues, it’s possible for a node to run a bad query which utilizes too many resources.
+This causes the node to cease functioning properly, e.g., by losing its connection to ZooKeeper and dropping from the cluster.
+In this case, the node may require manual intervention and have to be cleaned up, recovered, or replaced and then rejoin the cluster.
+If a Stardog node is experiencing memory pressure (from Stardog or other processes on the node), you will typically see memory warnings in its log once the free memory on the node drops below 10%:

 INFO 2021-04-25 00:53:06,233 [memory-monitor] com.complexible.stardog.api.NativeMemoryMonitor:reportStatus(127): Memory usage 90% - initiating detailed analysis - will check again in 1m INFO 2021-04-25 00:53:06,236 [memory-monitor] com.complexible.stardog.api.NativeMemoryMonitor:reportStatus(128): Stardog JVM memory usage